 I’ll talk to anyone and everyone, from low to high ability and everything in between!
 I also have experience of talking to parents, teachers and librarians about inspiring and encouraging girls and boys to read for pleasure, and I regularly do events at literary festivals.
 My talks to university students have so far concentrated on the editing process and the professional relationship between author and editor.

-As of May 2016, I have published 25 books, with seven more due out in 2016-2017.
-I have written books for upper primary and young teens as well as older teens (and dyslexic and reluctant readers) under the name Joanna Kenrick.
-I have been nominated for the Carnegie, won the Coventry Inspiration Book Award, the North East Book Award and the Hampshire Book Award; and been Highly Commended in the Oxfordshire Book Award.
+As of February 2023, I have published 49 books.
+Most of these are under the name Jo Cotterill but I have also written for older teens under the name Joanna Kenrick.
+I have been nominated for the Carnegie (three times), won the Coventry Inspiration Book Award, the North East Book Award, the Oxfordshire Book Award and the Hampshire Book Award.
 Shortlistings include the Lancashire Book Award, the Young Adult Romantic Novel of the Year Award and the UKLA Book Award.

 I am Patron of the Oxfordshire Book Awards.

 “Thank you SO much for coming in – the kids are still constantly talking about it and about how they can write stories with your technique.
 The teachers were buzzing afterwards too!
 I can honestly say that your visit had a huge impact and I think it will continue to for a long long time.”
 Jodie Brooks, Librarian, St Gregory the Great Catholic School, Oxfordshire